-If you’ve been following financial news lately, you’ve probably noticed that the stock market has been pretty bumpy this fall.
-Your own investment portfolio’s performance probably has, too.
-But chances are, your returns don’t exactly match the market numbers you’ve heard about on the news.
+If you keep up with financial news, you’ve probably noticed that the only constant about the stock market is that it’s never quite the same.
+All those ups and downs impact your investment portfolio.
+But chances are your returns don’t exactly match the market numbers you’ve heard about on the news.

 Huh?
 Why not?